 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

 Management features.
 Yes, live chat can improve your customer service, but it's still just a tool.
 To find success, you'll need to monitor, measure, and improve your team's chat performance.
 Some of the features that can help are staffing prediction, real-time activity reporting, chat monitoring, and automated chat routing.
-You'll find a combination of these and other management-related tools in the apps we selected.
+You'll find a combination of these and other management-related tools in the apps I selected.

 Advanced support options.
-To help make your service staff more efficient, we looked for apps with advanced support features.
+To help make your service staff more efficient, I looked for apps with advanced support features.
 For example, having a knowledge base a few clicks away can help agents help customers solve their problems quickly without having to engage a more experienced teammate.
 Even better is a publicly-shared knowledge base, where customers can help themselves from a search of articles.
 Other features include ticket management, multi-channel chatting (e.g., SMS, social, video), bots, chat transfer, and automated messages.

 LiveChat (Web, Windows, Mac, iOS, Android)